Perform a staged migration of email

 Verify you own the domain

-During the migration, the Simple Mail Transfer Protocol (SMTP) address of each on-premises mailbox is used to create the email address for a new Office 365 mailbox.
-To run a staged migration, the on-premises domain must be verified as a domain you own in your Office 365 organization.
+During the migration, the Simple Mail Transfer Protocol (SMTP) address of each on-premises mailbox is used to create the email address for a new Microsoft 365 or Office 365 mailbox.
+To run a staged migration, the on-premises domain must be verified as a domain you own in your Microsoft 365 or Office 365 organization.

 Use the domains wizard to verify you own the on-premises domain:

-You must be a global admin in Office 365 to complete these steps.
+You must be a global admin in Microsoft 365 or Office 365 to complete these steps.

 Choose Setup > Domains.